 Joey Jordison (Slipknot)

 As one of the founding members of the band, Joey Jordison helped form Slipknot into the remarkable force that it is today.
 Jordison worked on the band’s first four studio albums, and would end up exiting the band in 2013.
 Along with his work in Slipknot, he also took part in a variety of other bands, including: Murderdolls, Scar the Martyr, Vimic, and more.
 Jordison sadly passed away on July 26, 2021.
-At the time of this writing, no official/confirmed statement has been shared regarding a cause of death tied to Jordison’s passing.
+At the time of this writing, no official statement has been provided regarding Joey’s cause of death.

 Trevor Strnad (The Black Dahlia Murder)